Explore Yellowfin now with our sample datasetGet Started

 Dashboards connect to files, APIs, and services and organize reports (metrics and dimensional views of data) into different combinations to provide end-users a full understanding of their key metrics and drivers.
 It displays metrics and KPIs as a tabular or cross-tabular report, or as one or more data visualizations such as charts, graphs and maps.
 Dashboards can also include user-defined filters, images and text, or include more than one screen tab of information.Learn more

 Operational dashboards provide end-users the ability to monitor specific day-to-day business activities, events or processes where data is constantly changing.
-They enable users to act on any changes they find immediately and make short-term decisions to optimize performance.
-As such, the data collected in operational dashboards are more real time and reflective of what is occurring in the business at the moment of user consumption.
+They enable users to act on any changes they find immediately, and make short-term decisions to optimize performance.
+The data collected in operational dashboards is more real time, and reflective of what is occurring in the business at the moment of consumption.

 Also called executive dashboards, this provides an ‘at-a-glance’ overview of metrics that users require to monitor business performance.
 Their purpose is to support decision-makers with insight into the challenges or opportunities the business may face by focusing on high level summary reports of performance and forecasting changes in those measures.
 They are typically built from aggregated data – time aggregations such as weekly, monthly or quarterly views – to highlight longer term trends and patterns.

 Analytical dashboards provide end-users the ability to drill into the detail of their data and support root cause analysis.
 It is typically used by business analysts and line management, as they include more contextual data, comparative analysis and historical trends than other types.
 Analytical dashboards are useful for manually analyzing changes, though insight discovery is dependent on the user’s skill level.
 They also support additional advanced analytical capabilities, such as automated business monitoring and augmented analytics.